jdoleary/Spellmasons/docs/TasksCurrent.md

 Perks should show in your spell book
-Killing himself, with no enemies, live, and an ally sent him two levels ahead After casting a spell that kills himself and res himself in the same spell, he has been able to go massively negative mana Cards are off center.
-Refill button shouldn’t affect the centering “Pick a spell/upgrade”/“choose a place to spawn” isn’t translated Perks aren’t translated
+Killing himself, with no enemies, live, and an ally sent him two levels ahead After casting a spell that kills himself and res himself in the same spell, he has been able to go massively negative mana “Pick a spell/upgrade”/“choose a place to spawn” isn’t translated Perks aren’t translated
 Remove seed on Home Screen